sbasken/phase5-project-property-management/README.md

 # Property Panda

+## Introduction
+No More Tears During Tax Season
+- Property Panda is a web application designed to help property owners keep track of all their expenses
+- Automatically generates report.
+- It is also designed to make other tasks related to managing properties in general easier.

 ## Property Management Made Easy
-Hardships Property Owner Faces
+Hardships Property Owners Face
 - Managing properties in general is a pain.
 - Keeping track of all the expenses.
 - Managing things in various files on local computer, especially when you are a co-owner.
 - Taxes are complicated and hard to understand.
 (It’s an excruciatingly painful process every year.)
 - Issues with calculating total for each expense category depending on status of units manually for taxes.

-## Introductino
-No More Tears During Tax Season
-- Property Panda is a web application designed to help property owners keep track of all their expenses
-- Automatically generates report.
-- It is also designed to make other tasks related to managing properties in general easier.

 ## User Story